solomonantony/cis650_assignments/data_structures_readme.md

-# The requirements of the data structures assignment will be posted here.
+# The requirements of the data structures assignment are in the 8 py files.